fliu2021/JAM2/README.md

    ```
    cd jam2
    ```
-   Find the execuable executable "jam".
+   Find the execuable program "jam".

 # RUN JAM2 (for test)
 To run JAM2, you need a "jam.inp" as an input file.
 For a purpose of test, type: